 Things to Refuse on the Flight

-- Plastic wrapped blanket (use your own scarf, coat or multi-purpose blanket/towel)
+- Plastic wrapped blanket (use your own scarf, coat or multi-purpose blanket/towel.
+My favorite are these Turkish towels called peshtemals that double as everything.

 - Plastic wrapped headphones (bring your own)